p3r7/blog/_posts/2021-04-22-form-feed-character.md

 ## Form feed delimiter on GitHub

-GitHub doesn't style those `FF` line section delimiters.
+GitHub doesn't style those `FF` section delimiters.

 Thankfully it was trivial to make a [userscript](https://en.wikipedia.org/wiki/Userscript) to enable this support.